-Instruction and play in the game of basketball.
-Skill development in areas of passing, dribbling, shooting, rebounding, and defensive movement.
+Instruction and play in the game of volleyball.
+Skill development in areas of serving, passing, setting, spiking, digging, and blocking.
 Collegiate level offensive and defensive systems will be taught along with knowledge of current rules and team strategies.
-Active game scenarios and scrimmages.
+Active games scenarios and interclass competitions.
 This course may be repeated one time for a maximum of two credits.

-Prerequisite: None 1 Semester hour(s) Repeatable: This course may be repeated for a maximum of two credits.
-Lecture/Lab Hours: 2 lab/week NOTES: All courses may be selected as an elective course in all programs.
+Prerequisite: None 1

+Lecture / Lab Hours: 2 lab/week NOTES: All courses may be selected as an elective course in all programs.
 All one credit activity courses may be repeated for a total of two credits.